spacemanspiff/uLoader/readme.txt

 - Possibility to use the alternative cIOS 223 (only to launch games)

-- Option to add or delete PNG icons/covers from the SD to the game directly (PNG is added in the HDD) Now you can download Covers from Internet!
+- Option to add or delete PNG icons/covers from the SD to the game directly (PNG is added in the HDD) Now you can download Covers from Internet or to adquire covers automatically from the current folder in the SD

 - Now you can load games as Red Steel using one alternative .dol (see ALTERNATIVE DOL NOTES in this document)

 - Now you can load ehcmodule.elf externally (put it in sd:/apps/uloader/ehcmodule.elf) to use old versions of the module (see "src/uloader/resources")

+- Support rename games added

+- Support added to record the selected cheats index when you use cheats from txt files

 - New USB code and more